danlmarmot/ansible-role-supervisord/ReadMe.md

 ### Testing

-A Vagrant/VirtualBox environment is provided in the /examples directory.
+A Vagrant/VirtualBox environment is provided in the /examples directory, and has been tested against Ansible 2.1 and Ubuntu 16.04

 To get started:

 1. Install Vagrant, Virtualbox, and Ansible
 1. Change your directory into 'examples'
 1. Run 'vagrant up' to bring up the VM.

-An Ubuntu 15.10 VM will be spun up and supervisord installed.
+An Ubuntu 16.04 VM will be spun up and supervisord installed.
 To verify:

     vagrant ssh